egokick/ego-skill-composer/README.md

 After running the application, follow the on-screen prompts to either generate new AI skills or debug previous outputs.
 Select the desired operation by entering the corresponding number:

 1. **AI Skill Generation:** Generate a new skill set based on user inputs and AI responses.

-2. **Load/Debug Previous Output:** Load and debug previously saved skill outputs for refinement.
+## Special Actions
 **ReadFile**: This action reads the content of a specified file.
 If no file path is provided in the task.Input, it automatically selects any file from an input folder.
 If no files are available in the input folder, it halts further processing for this task.
 The action then reads the content of the file, combines it with the file's title, and assigns this combination as the task's output.

 **RenameFile**: This action renames a file based on the task.Input, which provides new labels to be included in the file name.
 It removes spaces and replaces commas with hyphens in the labels, and then strips non-alphanumeric characters from the new file name, except for hyphens, periods, and spaces.
 The file is then renamed with this new, cleaned-up label followed by its original name, and moved to its original directory.